This was a question that peaked my curiosity, so I dug into the research.

 - Mixture of fiber – When you eat a food with fiber in it, it’s usually a combination of many things that are considered “dietary fiber”.
 Some digest faster than others.
 For example, cabbage fiber takes longer to digest than just cellulose, because it contains other types of fiber as well.

 - Amount of fiber – For the most part, serving size won’t affect the transit time too much.
 But as you increase your fiber past a certain intake, especially if it’s new to your gut, your total digestion time will increase.
+This could be an issue if you’re eating a lot of foods high in fiber.

 Wrapping up, fiber stays in your system around 39 to 61 hours.